 Students are encouraged to consider applying for faculty-supervised independent research in one of three types of courses found in the curriculum: directed readings, directed research, and independent study.
 In a directed readings course, the student usually completes a prescribed set of readings in a topical area not covered in the program’s recurring curriculum offerings, meets frequently with the supervising faculty member in tutorial sessions, and often is asked to write abstracts of materials read and discussed.
 In a directed research course, the student usually undertakes an in-depth research investigation of a specific topic and/or the application of a particular analytical technique under the supervision of a faculty member in the program, resulting in an extensive written term project, thesis, paper, or laboratory project report.
 Directed research projects are usually completed by students while on campus and involve frequent meetings with the faculty supervisor as the assigned project moves through the various stages of completion.
 In an independent study course, the student undertakes, under specific conditions set by the supervising faculty member, an independent on-campus or off-campus program of study, research, or creative activity, often resulting in an extensive written paper, thesis, project report, or dramatic or musical performance.

 Minors must include at least 18 credits, at least 6 of which must be upper-level credits.
 Unless required by the major department, the availability of a minor area of study in any particular subject is not guaranteed.
 Students needing courses to complete major requirements will have preference over students needing courses to complete minor requirements.
 Minors do not have to be in the same division as the student’s major.
 Students are not required to complete a minor for graduation (except where the major program requires a minor).
-Minors are available in the following programs:art history, biology, chemistry, civil engineering technology, computer science, economics, electrical engineering technology, English literature, second languages, geography, geology, history, mathematics, music, philosophy, physics, political science, psychology, sociology, and creative writing.
+Minors are available in the following programs:art history, biology, chemistry, civil engineering technology, computer science, creative writing, economics, electrical engineering technology, English literature, French, geography, geology, history, mathematics, music, philosophy, physics, political science, psychology, sociology, and Spanish.

 Non-Arts and Sciences Courses